 After the October revolution, the artist took also part in a traveling exhibition in 1918 and the First National Art Exhibition in 1919.

-The revolutionary events in Russia in 1917 and the change of power left their mark on the artist’s life.
-He could not accept the new authorities and the new order introduced by force.
-He was especially indignant that the peasantry, on which the prosperity of the state had always been based, was so thoughtlessly destroyed and deprived of land.
-The dispossessed peasants were forced to abandon farm work and go to the factories.
-In 1921, Belsky left Soviet Russia and went to Riga at the invitation of his friend and artist Sergey Vinogradov.
-The next 20 years of his life Belsky spent in Latvia.
-In Riga, his works enjoyed as much recognition as in Russia, and the artist could not keep up with the execution of orders.
-At the turn of 1921/1922, an individual exhibition of his works was organized at the Art Museum in Riga.
-Many paintings straight from the exhibit ended up in private collections.
-To this day, it is not known whether they still exist and who owns them.
+The revolutionary events in Russia in 1917 and the change of power left a profound mark on the artist’s life.
+He could not accept the new regime and the forced implementation of the new order.
+He was particularly outraged by the fact that the peasantry, which had always been the foundation of the state’s prosperity, was so thoughtlessly destroyed and deprived of land.
+Dispossessed peasants were forced to abandon farming and move to work in factories.
+In 1921, Belsky left Soviet Russia and moved to Riga at the invitation of his friend and fellow artist, Sergey Vinogradov.
+He spent the next 20 years of his life in Latvia.

 Living in Latvia, the summertime Belsky was usually spending in Latgale.
 Latgale is the eastern part of Latvia, full of wild forests and lakes.
 He was staying at the estate of the daughter of the writer Aleksandr Zhemchuzhnikov.
 It was there where the series of paintings, Children of Latgale, was created.
 Apart from this, lots of Latvian landscapes and still lives.
 The situation in Russia, as before, bothered the artist.
 In 1924, he painted the picture „Former Defender of the Fatherland” The canvas depicts the Russian army officer who, having lost his homeland and the opportunity to serve the tsar, lost the meaning of life.
 Under a dim lantern, he sells newspapers on the street in Riga and reads the latest news about events in the world over which he no longer has any influence.